 Today, we’re launching the Realm Mobile Platform, a new offering that integrates our fully open-source (see below!) client-side database for iOS and Android with new server-side technology providing realtime synchronization, conflict resolution, and reactive event handling.
 The new platform makes it easy for mobile developers to create apps with difficult-to-build features like realtime collaboration, messaging, offline-first experiences, and more.

-The new platform is available as a beta today, in two versions.
+The new platform is available as a beta today, in two versions (read about our third, Pro Edition, launched in December 2016).
 The Developer Edition is free forever for all kinds of use cases, from hobbyists to small commercial applications, and the Enterprise Edition is available as a time-limited trial and fully supported product designed for the largest production use cases.
 The full details are covered below.
 Today the platform supports Java, Objective-C, and Swift, but React Native and Xamarin support are not far behind.

 We’re also making another big change: We’re proud to be open-sourcing Realm Core, making the Realm Mobile Database fully open-source as of today — you can find the repos here.
 The Mobile Database is critically important to us, both as a component to the new platform and as a standalone database option for mobile developers, and we’ll continue to have engineering teams dedicated to maintaining and improving Realm Java, Realm Objective-C, Realm React Native, Realm Swift, and Realm Xamarin.

 Objects All the Way Down

 Even long-time Realm users may not realize that we’re an embedded object database at the core level, but it is one of our key differentiators.
 The ease and speed of use that developers love about Realm is a direct result of this.
 There is no complicated object relational mapping to wrestle with, there are only objects — so your database is your data model.